2022 Tallahassee mayoral election: Candidates

-In order to appear on the ballot, candidates are required to file needed papers to the Leon County Supervisor of Elections with a contribution fee of $1,000 per Florida Statute or collect enough petition signatures (1% of registered constituent electorate) as an alternative with a noon May 16, 2022 deadline.
-Qualifying process takes place at the Supervisor of Elections Office between noon June 13 and June 17, 2022.
+In order to appear on the ballot, candidates were required to file needed papers to the Leon County Supervisor of Elections with a contribution fee of $1,000 per Florida Statute or collect enough petition signatures (1% of registered constituent electorate) as an alternative, with a noon, May 16, 2022, deadline.
+The qualifying process took place at the Supervisor of Elections Office between noon June 13 and June 17, 2022.